gbencheikh/Scheduling_Production_Maintenance/README.md

 1. Introduction
 The Production and Maintenance Scheduling Program is designed to facilitate the scheduling of production and maintenance activities using two metaheuristic algorithms: Variable Neighborhood Search (VNS) and Simulated Annealing (SA).
-These algorithms aim to optimize scheduling solutions, considering various constraints and objectives such as minimizing downtime, maximizing production output, and optimizing resource utilization.
+These algorithms aim to optimize scheduling solutions, considering various constraints (flexible job shop constraints and predictive maintennace planning) and objective of minimizing makespan Cmax.

 2. Installation
 No specific requirement needed